 Several states also require that couples be screened for syphilis before getting a marriage license.

 The test is also used to see how treatment for syphilis is working.
 After treatment with antibiotics, the levels of syphilis antibodies should fall.
 These levels can be monitored with another RPR test.
 Unchanged or rising levels can mean a persistent infection.

 A positive test result may mean that you have syphilis.
 If the screening test is positive, the next step is to confirm the diagnosis with a more specific test for syphilis, such as FTA-ABS.
-The FTA-ABS test will help distinguish between syphilis and other infections.
+The FTA-ABS test will help distinguish between syphilis and other infections or conditions.

 - Excessive bleeding